survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## Conclusion

-Before writing a package of your own, invesigate existing packages.
+Before writing a package of your own, investigate existing packages.
 You may find that a new package is not required after all or that you can contribute to a thriving one.
 Even forking an old package and revitalizing the effort can be a good option that allows you to save the pain of re-inventing the wheel.

 You'll learn how npm packages are structured in the next chapter.